ben4561/js-html-snake/README.md

 # Classic Snake created in JS and HTML
 A version of Classic Snake created in JS and HTML 🐍

-To get add it to your website, copy the text from snake.html and paste it in your website.
+To add it to your website, copy the text from snake.html and paste it in your website.
+Attribution would be appricated.